Unicamp-OpenPower/openpower/content/authors/matheuscod/_index.md

 ---
 # Display name
-name: Júnior Santos
+name: Matheus Fernandes
-title: Júnior Santos
+title: Matheus Fernandes

 # Username (this should match the folder name)
 authors:
-- jr-santos
+- matheuscod

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Computer Science undergrad student
+role: Computer Engineering undergrad student

 # Organizations/Affiliations
 organizations: